Back to Blogs

 We all know that pretty much every large MNC (multinational corporation) you can think of outsources overseas.
 For instance, 50% of all Fortune 500 companies outsource IT-related work to India.

 But what about SMBs (small to medium sized businesses)?
-Well, firstly it is worth noting that small businesses are increasingly outsourcing office-based roles/projects to countries like India and the Philippines.
+Well, firstly, it is worth noting that small businesses are increasingly outsourcing office-based roles/projects to countries like India and the Philippines.
+But proportionally, the percentage of small businesses outsourcing offshore is significantly lower than their multinational counterparts.

 The question is: Why is it so?